 Unfortunately, upon arriving into Thailand from abroad, for both Thai and non-Thai citizens, it is not possible to quarantine in your own home.
 You can choose an alternative state quarantine (ASQ) package, which includes a hotel room, 3 meals per day, Wi-Fi, transportation, transfer from the airport, and a health check twice a day.
 Please see Alternative State Quarantine (ASQ) in Thailand for further information.

-It is safe to say that foreign tourists are welcome here, but they need to spend time and money to follow the extre regulations that are now in place during this strange time.
+It is safe to say that foreign tourists are welcome here, but they need to spend time and money to follow the extra regulations that are now in place during this strange time.
+See our post on how to quarantine in Thailand for tourists.